Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 This works but you will need to keep the channel names unique.

 There are other options.
-You can think of your own ideas.
+You can think of your ideas.
 What's important now is to understand your solution since it will affect how you answer the challenges coming up.

 Refactor your code to support channels.
 Include at least one channel in the refactored code!